 If you feel God drawing you to faith in Christ (John 6:44), come to the Savior.
 If God is lifting the veil and removing your spiritual blindness (2 Corinthians 4:4), look to the Savior.
 If you are experiencing a spark of life in what has always been dead (Ephesians 2:1), come to life through the Savior.

 Where do you go when you die?
 Heaven or hell.
 Through Jesus Christ, hell is avoidable.
 Receive Jesus Christ as your Savior, and heaven will be your eternal destination.
 Make any other decision, and eternal separation from God in hell will be the result (John 14:6; Acts 4:12).

-If you now understand the two possibilities of where do you go when you die, and you want to trust Jesus Christ as your personal Savior, make sure you understand and believe the following, and as an act of faith, communicate the following to God: “God, I know that I am a sinner, and I know that because of my sin I deserve to be eternally separated from you.
+If you now understand the two possibilities of where you go when you die and you want to trust Jesus Christ as your personal Savior, it is time to call on God for salvation.
+As an act of faith, communicate the following to God: “God, I know that I am a sinner, and I know that because of my sin I deserve to be eternally separated from you.
 Even though I do not deserve it, thank you for loving me and providing the sacrifice for my sins through the death and resurrection of Jesus Christ.
 I believe that Jesus died for my sins and I trust in Him alone to save me.
 From this point forward, help me to live my life for you instead of for sin.
 Help me to live the rest of my life in gratitude for the wonderful salvation you have provided.
 Thank you, Jesus, for saving me!”

 Have you made a decision for Christ because of what you have read here?
 If so, please click on the “I have accepted Christ today” button below.
 If you have any questions, please use the question form on our Bible Questions Answered page.